Scalar subleading soft theorems from an infinite tower of charges: Subleading soft expansion for an interacting scalar model

 To project out the $\cN$-term, we will act with a differential operator that removes all the non-factorizable contributions \eqref{diVeccia}.
 A natural parameterization of the null vector $q^{\mu}$ is $q^\mu=(1,\hat{q})$, where $\hat{q}$ is a unit normal vector to the sphere satisfying $\hat{q}^2 =1$.
 This allows us to express \be \left( q\cdot \frac{\partial}{ \partial p}\right)^l \left.\cN(p;k_1,\cdots,k_N)\right|_{p=0}=\sum^{l}_{k=1} \hat{q}^{i_1}\cdots\hat{q}^{i_k} n_{i_1,\cdots,i_k}\,, \ee where $n_{i_1,\cdots,i_k}$ are coefficients depending on the derivatives of $\cN$.
 But since the product of unitary vectors on the sphere is a (reducible) representation of the spherical harmonics, one can prove that \be \dD^{(l+1)}\left(\hat{q}^{i_1}...\hat{q}^{i_l}\right)=0\,, \quad \dD^{(n)} \equiv \prod^{n}_{k=1}(D^2 +k(k-1))\,, \ee where $D^2$ is the Laplacian over the sphere.
 A proof of this statement using induction is presented in Appendix \eqref{ops2}.

-Applying $\dD^{(n)}$ one finds,
+Applying $\dD^{(n)}$, one finds

-It is important to note that because of the simple pole in $q$, this term is not annihilated by the differential operator $\dD^{(n)}$.
+It is important to note that due to the simple pole in $q$, this term is not annihilated by the differential operator $\dD^{(n)}$.
 The previous expression is commonly referred to as the $n$-th subleading soft theorem.
 In this work, we will show that it follows from the existence of an infinite tower of surface integrals that commute with the $S$-matrix.

+To clarify potential ambiguities in \eqref{subsfeyn}, observe that the operator $q\cdot \frac{\partial}{\partial k_j}$ does not preserve the mass-shell condition of the hard external particles.
+However, the subsequent action of $\dD^{(n)}$ eliminates any discrepancy arising from this fact, ensuring that equation \eqref{subsfeyn} holds on-shell.
+Moreover, we follow the same prescription as in \cite{Cheung:2021yog}, where the $N$-point amplitude $\mathcal{A}_N$ is taken to be on-shell.
+Accordingly, the subleading soft relations are valid when one first uses momentum conservation to eliminate one of the hard momenta and then takes the soft limit $\omega \to 0$.